navalab/ARHex/README.md

 # Introduction

 RHex is a bio-inspired, hexapedal robot designed for locomotion in rough terrain.
 It can drive over rocks, mud, sand, snow, and railroad tracks.
-ARHex adds an arm to this configuration, hence the name.
+ARHex adds an arm to this configuration, hence the name..

 ![alt text](https://raw.githubusercontent.com/svaichu/ARHex/master/media/ARHex.png)
 <p align="center">illustration of ARHex</p>